gobolinux/Documentation/differences.md

 -   it's trivial to uninstall software
 -   there is no need for a package database.

-The system is administered through a set of mature and well-documented utility programs.
+The system is administered through a limited set of utility programs.
 Managing dependency relations among software is accomplished through the [GoboLinux build system](Compiling-from-source) and its library of ["compile recipes"](Recipe).